Doit: the goodest python task-runner you never heard of

 python -m doit hello

-I encourage to use "python -m doit" just in case your PATH is all broken, but if you are in a virtual environment, calling "doit" alone is usually find.
+I encourage you to use "python -m doit" just in case your PATH is all broken, but if you are in a virtual environment, calling "doit" alone is usually fine.
+If it’s too long, you can always alias it in your shell as well.

 So for the rest of the tutorial, I will simply use "doit" instead of "python -m doit".